jharlow/www/src/posts/pull-requests-fulfil-contracts.md

 title: Pull requests fulfil contracts
 date: '2024-03-16'
 thumbnail:
-  file: 'demo-image-2.jpg'
+  file: 'pr-post-texture.avif'
-  description: Various boats hanging out at port.
+  description: A texture of blue paint on canvas
 description: Any pull request that is worth approving has a contract outling a reason to change.
 tags:
   - technical